 What players does an excellent Gegenpressing team require?

-Like tiki taka, the system can only work with players of a specific skill set.
-The wingers need to be pacey and good at counter attacking like Marco Reus, Jakub Błaszczykowski (at Dortmund), Sadio Mane, and Mohamed Salah (at Liverpool).
+Like tiki-taka, the system can only work with players of a specific skill set.
+The wingers need to be pacey and good at counter attacking like Marco Reus, Jakub Błaszczykowski (at Dortmund), Sadio Mane, and Mohamed Salah (at Liverpool), or Luis Diaz and Diogo Jota now.
 A striker good at holding the ball and link-up play (Robert Lewandowski and Roberto Firmino), tireless running midfielders (Ilkay Gundogan.
-Sven Bender, Fabinho, Jordan Henderson, and good ball playing defenders (Matt Hummels, Neven Subotic, Virgil Van Dijk).
+Sven Bender, Fabinho, Jordan Henderson, and good ball-playing defenders (Matt Hummels, Neven Subotic, Virgil Van Dijk).

 Jürgen Klopp looks back on his time in Dortmund and reflects on the emotions of the 2010/11 season 🎙 pic.twitter.com/v613gGmPQc